 With data extraction, we can pull key information from trafficker's phones, tablets, or computer, in support of local law enforcement partners.
 By retrieving contacts, photos, messages, logins, search history, and even deleted data from devices, we help police gather vital information for disrupting larger crime networks.

-We have a strong partnership with the leading mobile forensic company, Cellebrite, and are using their technology in multiple countries to help local authorities.
-Often, the law enforcement agencies we work with -- espeically overseas-- either lack this technology, the licenses to use it, or the trained personnel.
+We have a strong partnership with a mobile forensics company, and are using their technology in multiple countries to help local authorities.
+Often, the law enforcement agencies we work with -- especially overseas-- either lack this technology, the licenses to use it, or the trained personnel.
 We are able to support police by supplying the technology and the manpower at no charge to them.